Advertiser Disclosure

 • Methodical “U.P.
 Rating” System

-One of the best premium travel rewards cards available is The Platinum Card® from American Express — a card we discuss often because of its plethora of benefits and perks.
+One of the best premium travel rewards cards available is the Platinum Card® from American Express — a card we discuss often because of its plethora of benefits and perks.
+However, unlike typical credit cards, the Amex Platinum card allows you to carry a balance for certain charges, but not all.
 And, while the card has rightly earned its reputation, there are other cards that vie for the same space.

 Today we’re going to discuss one of those competitors, the Mastercard® Black Card™.
 On the surface, the card appears to be a premium travel rewards card ready to prove itself as a worthy challenger to the Amex Platinum card.